What is Adult Drug Court?

 You should also know that special considerations apply to individuals who are facing changes in Las Vegas as well as in other local municipalities such as North Las Vegas or Henderson.
 Pending charges in city court can prevent an applicant from being accepted into Adult Drug Court.

 If you believe that you have a high risk, long term drug or alcohol problem that could be treated in Adult Drug Court, contact our office today.
 Our lawyers have the knowledge and skills to evaluate your case and get you into the program that best suits your needs.
 We can also help you resolve city charges that may stand in the way of you getting into the treatment that you need.
-Call us today at 702-405-0001.
-Our consultations are always free and confidential.
+Call us now at (702) 405-0001 to arrange a consultation.